 Impacts Impact Description and CEQA Level of Significance before Mitigation Mitigation Measures CEQA Level of Significance after Mitigation Impact PK#3: Temporary Visual Changes that Could Create a Perceived Barrier to Access or Continued Use of Parks, Recreational Facilities, and Open-Space Resources Less than significant for Alternative A and Alternative B. Depending on location, viewers could see construction activities, staging areas, worker parking, and equipment and materials storage areas.
 Visual changes would last longest near major project components (e.g., stations, LMF, passing tracks, aerial viaduct).
 However, project construction would not create a perceived barrier to use of the parks.
 No mitigation measures are required N/A Impact PK#4: Permanent Changes Affecting Access to or Circulation in Parks, Recreational Facilities, and Open-Space Resources Less than significant for Alternative A, there would be no permanent changes in access to parks, recreation facilities or open-space resources.
 No mitigation measures are required N/A Significant under Alternative B, access to and circulation within Trinta Park would be affected.
 PK-MM#2: Provide Permanent Park Access PK-MM#3: Implement Project Design Features Less than significant Impact PK#5: Permanent Visual Changes That Could Create a Perceived Barrier to Access or Continued Use of Parks, Recreational Facilities, and Open-Space Resources Less than significant for both alternatives.
 There would be no permanent visual changes that would create a perceived barrier to access or use.
 No mitigation measures are required N/A Impact PK#6: Permanent Acquisition of Parks, Recreation, and Open Space Resources Less than significant for Alternative A. Portions of resources that would be permanently acquired would be relatively small, their use would not change, and the project would not result in diminished capacity for use.
-No mitigation measures are required N/A Significant under Alternative B. At Tamien Park (6.3%) because land acquisitions would result in a diminished capacity to use the resource.
-PK-MM#4: Design Refinements to Avoid Aboveground Park Encroachment at Tamien Park Less than significant Significant under Alternative B (Viaduct to Scott Boulevard).
-At Reed and Grant Streets Sports Park (11%) because land acquisitions would result in a diminished capacity to use the resource.
-PK-MM#5: Reconfigure Reed and Grant Streets Sports Park Less than significant
+No mitigation measures are required N/A Significant under Alternative B. at Tamien Park (Phase II Planned) (6.3%) because land acquisitions would result in a diminished capacity to use the resource.
+PK-MM#4: Design Refinements to Avoid Aboveground Park Encroachment at Tamien Park Less than significant